tmyVvit/LeetCode/README.md

  > Given two kinds of solution, first is using a `heap` to find all paths, this way is complicated, but you can review the knowledge of `heap` .
 The other solution is using `recursive`, the codes is simple and easy to understand.

+5. Median of Two Sorted Arrays
+ > The first solution is combine two sorted arrays to one sorted array, and then can find median easily, but the time and space complexity is O(m+n).

+ > The Second solution time complexity is O(min(m, n)), and a little hard to understand.
+It likes a binary search.